-Exposure to such a liberal view of multi-cultural entanglement is actually a reply to Eliade's homogenizing Eurocentric notion about India.
+Exposure to such a liberal view of multi-cultural entanglement actually reply Eliade's а to homogenizing Eurocentric notion about India.
 Additionally, it should be noted that Devi's version as words of resistance does not include any word or event connected to vengeance.
 This gives a picture of her family that holds a liberal view of society and culture.